tncma/School-Grievance-System/README.md

 http://edugreive-romil93.rhcloud.com/admin

 About the app:
 The app is created using simple PHP and HTML and hosted on an open source platform OpenShift.
-People who intend to work on this app require a good knowledge of web development and must be able to work with HTML,CSS,PHP,JavaScript,MySql and must be comfortable with using Apache server and Bootstrap.css
+People who intend to work on this app require a good knowledge of web development and must be able to work with HTML,CSS,PHP,JavaScript,MySql and must be comfortable with using Apache server and Bootstrap.css.